brianc/node-postgres/README.md

 ### __PLEASE__ check out the WIKI

+## Help

+If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.

 ### Working?

 [this page](http://www.explodemy.com) is running the worlds worst (but fully functional) PostgreSQL backed, Node.js powered website.